wzp2002/ArchDesign-II/README.md

 ## Misc.

-I don't accept merge / pull request for this repository, this is just for demonstration & reference.
+I don't accept merge / pull request for this repository(except from @nonefffds for maintenance), this is just for demonstration & reference.

 ## Licenses